vrtulka23/scinumtools/README.md

 ### Expression Solver

 Using `expression solver` one can quickly build a custom parser that can process numerical, logical and textual expressions.
-This module is an integral part of both, physical units and DIP modules.
+This module is an integral part of other submodules.
 For more description and examples of [Expression Solver](https://vrtulka23.github.io/scinumtools/solver/index.html) please refer to the documentation.

 ``` python